ibm-cloud-architecture/cf-transformation/docs/PITCHME.md

 - Only support gradle or maven as the build mechanism
 - Limited logic to manage complex application (ie multiple war files or non npm based nodejs)
-- Liberty apps must already have the DataSource and JDBC definition in server.xml file (will not build a JDBC structure in server.xml)
+- Liberty apps must already have the DataSource and JDBC definition in server.xml file
+	- Will not build a JDBC structure in server.xml
-- Must manually supply a VCAP_SERVICES content
+- Must manually supply a VCAP_SERVICES environment variable value
+	- The command is provided in documentation
 ---

 ## Running migration tool